warrenau/OSTR-CONSTELATION/Documentation/Serpent-model.md

 ---
 ## Detector Outputs

 The detector defined below is used to provide STAR-CCM+ with the energy deposited in the helium-3 during the time step in Serpent 2.
 There should be a detector like this for every cartridge or experiment being coupled with STAR-CCM+.
 For HENRI in TREAT, there are two such detectors, since there are two STAR-CCM+ simulations being coupled with the Serpent 2 model.
-If the STAR-CC+ geometry uses a quarter slice, like HENRI, the detector volume should be determined by the quarter slice instead of the entire geometry modeled in Serpent 2.
+If the STAR-CCM+ geometry uses a quarter slice, like HENRI, the detector volume should be determined by the quarter slice instead of the entire geometry modeled in Serpent 2.
 This will ensure the STAR-CCM+ simulations are receiving the correct energy deposition.
+For a 2-D simulation, the detector should be defined as a representative rectangular slice that does not encompass the entire quarter of the cylindrical cross section.
+The below example is one of the detectors defined for HENRI in TREAT.
 ```
 % Output Joules for that quarter slice (output Y slice to Pass to STAR)
 %Top of Reactor